PaySpaceSA/nextgen-assignment/README.md

 ### Task brief:

-You have been briefed to write a tax calculator for an individual.
+You have been briefed to complete a tax calculator for an individual.
 The application will take annual income and postal code.

 **Each postal code is linked to a type of Tax calculation:**